 three fun sauna facts

-1) What should I bring?
+1) What should I bring to the pool?

 This is Helsinki, not a nudist colony.
 The pools are co-ed, and you’ll need a swimsuit if you want to partake.
 As a bonus, you’ll get these amazing views of Helsinki Harbor while you relax.